rudderlabs/rudderstack-docs/destinations/advertising/criteo.md

 * **Email Hashing Method:** Criteo lets you use the email addresses in both hashed and non-hashed formats.
 If **MD5** is chosen as an option, RudderStack will hash-encode the email address.
 * **Map Specific Fields to Criteo Fields:** Enter the payload fields and the corresponding mapped fields that will be used to send the event data to Criteo.

 {% hint style="info" %}
-Criteo Events supports the ability to send extra data with events about a page or user to supply your events with more context (This is a feature that is set up with the assistance of your Crtieo Account Manager).
-Use the above field mapping feature to send extra data through RudderStack.
+Criteo events allow you to send any extra data about a page or a user to add more context to the events.
+You can set this feature in Criteo with the assistance of your Criteo Account Manager.
+You can then use the **Map Specific Fields to Criteo Fields** field mapping feature to send extra data through RudderStack.
 {% endhint %}